Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Advances in theoretical methods

 \subsection{Gravitational form factors and the equivalence principle}

 The gravitational form factors of hadrons, while well-defined even in the absence of gravitational interactions, describe the interaction with classical gravity.
-The equivalence principle plays a special role here, revealing an intriguing connection between the weakest and strongest fundamental interactions.
+The equivalence principle (EP), {see {{\it e.g.} \cite{Will:2005va} for an overview}}, plays a special role here, revealing an intriguing connection between the weakest and strongest fundamental interactions.

 This connection can be approached from two perspectives.
-First, conservation laws provide an opportunity to derive the equivalence principle, transforming it from a fundamental principle into a low-energy theorem.
+First, conservation laws provide an opportunity to derive the equivalence principle, transforming it from a fundamental principle into a low-energy theorem \cite{Weinberg:1964ew}.
 Additionally, by performing flavor decomposition and extracting the separate contributions of quarks and gluons to GFFs, we gain unique insights into the individual interactions of quarks and gluons with gravity, that are otherwise unavailable.
 It is crucial to emphasize that this decomposition fundamentally relies on the non-perturbative nature of the QCD description of hadron structure, as the mixing of non-conserved terms in the EMT can be viewed as a correction to their non-perturbative values.

-The derivation of equivalence principle is most simple in the case of the leading approximation introduced by Einstein.
-It is instructive \cite{Teryaev:2016edw} to compare the gravitational and electromagnetic interactions in the classical limit ($\Delta \to 0$), the latter being described by the matrix element
+The derivation of {the EP} is most simple in the case of the leading approximation introduced by Einstein.
+Following Ref.~\cite{Teryaev:2016edw}, it is instructive to compare the gravitational and electromagnetic interactions in the classical limit ($\Delta \to 0$), the latter being described by the matrix element

 This matrix element at zero momentum transfer is fixed by the fact that the interaction is due to the local U$(1)$ symmetry, whose global counterpart produces the conserved charge:

 Therefore, in the rest frame the interaction is completely defined by the scalar potential: